San Jose Breathalyzer Lawyers

 Santa Clara County DUI Defense Attorneys for Breathalyzer Tests in California

 A breathalyzer, or breath test, known as preliminary alcohol screening (PAS), is used at the scene to determine the blood alcohol concentration (BAC) of an individual.
 This test is usually used in conjunction with field sobriety tests (FSTs), such as standing on one leg or finger dexterity.
 Frequently, a PAS test is improperly administered and provides a false reading.
 PAS results may be inadmissible in court if the officer did not have a legal basis for the stop or the test is improperly conducted, you were chewing gum, belching, smoking, etc..
-At Jachimowicz Pointer, Attorneys at Law, Inc., we have experienced with challenging breathalyzer evidence to protect the rights of clients facing DUI charges.
+At Jachimowicz Law Group, we have experienced with challenging breathalyzer evidence to protect the rights of clients facing DUI charges.

 A breathalyzer could be improperly maintained or administered.
 Our attorneys will fully investigate the facts of your case and the use of a breathalyzer to protect and assert your rights in court.
 Contact us today for a free consultation about your DUI charge or breathalyzer results.